-The Bus & Bus Facilities Infrastructure Investment Program (49 U.S.C.
+The Grants for Buses and Bus Facilities Program (49 U.S.C.
 5339) makes federal resources available to states and direct recipients to replace, rehabilitate and purchase buses and related equipment and to construct bus-related facilities including technological changes or innovations to modify low or no emission vehicles or facilities.
 Funding is provided through formula allocations and competitive grants.
 A sub-program, the Low- or No-Emission Vehicle Program, provides competitive grants for bus and bus facility projects that support low and zero-emission vehicles.

 - On September 25, 2018, FTA announced approximately $366.2 million in project selections to improve the safety and reliability of America’s bus systems and enhance mobility for transit riders across the country.
 A total of 107 projects in 50 states and territories will receive funding from FTA’s Buses and Bus Facilities Infrastructure Investment Program.

 Eligible recipients include designated recipients that operate fixed route bus service or that allocate funding to fixed route bus operators; state or local governmental entities; and federally recognized Indian tribes that operate fixed route bus service that are eligible to receive direct grants under 5307 and 5311.

 Subrecipients include eligible recipients that receive grant funding under the formula or discretionary programs may allocate amounts from the grant to subrecipients that are public agencies or private nonprofit organizations engaged in public transportation.